- Latin Name-Carex Texensis Hardy Zone- 3-9 Mature Height-4-6inch Sun Or Shade- Sun Or Shade

 Carex Texensis, Texas Sedge

 Texas Sedge is considered the most common sedge in Texas.
 Texas Sedge is most often used as a replacement for grass because of its long, thin, smooth and grass looking leaves.
-It is especially helpful because it is extremely low maintenance, it doesn't have to be often mowed, and it is drought resistant.
+It is especially helpful because it is deficient maintenance, it doesn't have to be often mowed, and it is drought resistant.
 Texas Sedge has a beautiful yellow-green color and has a fine and tuft like appearance.
 The reason for the tuft like appearance is because Texas Sedge grows in clumps, allowing for it to be planted in specific areas without the worry that it will spread.
 Texas Sedge does well with light foot traffic making it a prime to be used alongside footpaths as well as planted throughout bulbs and flowers.

 Texas Sedge is a Grass that Prefers Moist Soil.